hayzie-chu/codepath-contribution-log/Portabase-Google-Cloud.md

 ## Why I Chose This Issue

 I chose this issue because it aligns with my interest in Cloud and familiarity with TypeScript and React.
 The goal is to extend the codebase to support a new Cloud provider, which matches my beginner-level experience in Cloud and would be a good opportunitity to hone my skils.
 Additionally, I haven't used TypeScript and React in a while, so this would be a good callback and try to incorporate it with something new.
-The project itself is a database application, which also appeals to me as I plan to
+The project itself is a database application, which also appeals to me as I plan to work on a personal project related to databases and will take a database management class soon.

 The issue is clearly defined in the original codebase, with specific files destinations for each feature requirement and a complete task checklist, making it an especially good first issue to get started on working with open source.